 Students are required to read the syllabus located on the Office of Medical Education site to become familiar with expectations before beginning the clerkship.
 Students will also use the Canvas M.D.
-Clerkships AY2024-2025 site Internal Medicine Sub-Internship page to access course material.
+Clerkships AY2025-2026 site Internal Medicine Sub-Internship home and resource pages to access course material.
 A site-specific orientation will occur at the assigned clinical site before the initiation of clinical activities.
 Students are responsible for communicating with Clerkship Faculty before the start date of the clerkship to coordinate meetings.